Frederick Jackson Turner

-Frederick Jackson Turner (November 14, 1861 – March 14, 1932) was an American historian during the early 20th century, based at the University of Wisconsin until 1910, and then Harvard University.
+Frederick Jackson Turner (November 14, 1861 – March 14, 1932) was an American historian during the early 20th century, based at the University of Wisconsin-Madison until 1910, and then Harvard University.
 He was known primarily for his frontier thesis.
-He trained many PhDs who became well-known historians.
-He promoted interdisciplinary and quantitative methods, often with an emphasis on the Midwest.
-His best known publication is his essay "The Significance of the Frontier in American History," the ideas of which formed the frontier thesis.
-He argued that the moving western frontier exerted a strong influence on American democracy and the American character from the colonial era until 1890.
+He trained many PhDs who went on to become well-known historians.
+He promoted interdisciplinary and quantitative methods, often with an emphasis on the Midwestern United States.

+Turner's essay "The Significance of the Frontier in American History" included ideas that formed the frontier thesis.
+In it, Turner argued that the moving western frontier exerted a strong influence on American democracy and the American character from the colonial era until 1890.
 He is also known for his theories of geographical sectionalism.
 During recent years historians and academics have argued frequently over Turner's work; however, all agree that the frontier thesis has had an enormous effect on historical scholarship.

-Early life, education, and career
+Early life and education

 Born in Portage, Wisconsin, the son of Andrew Jackson Turner and Mary Olivia Hanford Turner, Turner grew up in a middle-class family.
 His father was active in Republican politics, an investor in a railroad, and was a newspaper editor and publisher.
 His mother taught school.
-Turner was very much influenced by the writing of Ralph Waldo Emerson, a poet known for his emphasis on nature; so too was Turner influenced by scientists such as Charles Darwin, Herbert Spencer, and Julian Huxley, and the development of Cartography.
-He graduated from the University of Wisconsin (now University of Wisconsin–Madison) in 1884, where he was a member of the Phi Kappa Psi Fraternity.
+Turner was very much influenced by the writing of Ralph Waldo Emerson, a poet known for his emphasis on nature; so too was Turner influenced by scientists such as Charles Darwin, Herbert Spencer, and Julian Huxley, and the development of cartography.
+In 1884, he graduated from the University of Wisconsin, which was later renamed the University of Wisconsin–Madison.
+While there, Turner was a member of the Phi Kappa Psi fraternity.

+He earned his PhD in history from Johns Hopkins University in Baltimore in 1890 with a thesis on the fur trade in Wisconsin, titled The Character and Influence of the Indian Trade in Wisconsin, under the academic supervision of Herbert Baxter Adams.